mascah/cookiecutter-turbo-django/docs/0-introduction/the-modular-monolith-cited.rst

 - Complex deployment orchestration
 - Service discovery and load balancing

-These aren't insurmountable, but they require significant investment in tooling and expertise.
+These aren't insurmountable, but they require investment in tooling and expertise.

 Operational Overhead
 ^^^^^^^^^^^^^^^^^^^^